 Today’s Fantasy 5 results are in.
 Here are the winning numbers for Sunday August 30, 2020

-The numbers for the Fantasy 5 drawing on Sunday August 30, 2020 are as follows:
+Your Fantasy 5 results for Sunday August 30, 2020 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.